MSaiKiran9/Sudoku_Solver9x9/README.md

-# Code is on the code branch
+# Code is on the code branch / code
 # Sudoku_Solver9x9
 Sudoku Solver (9X9)